 During the day, temperatures are generally warm depending on which region of the country one is at, so bring lots of light clothing.
 Evening temperatures are cooler at especially high altitudes, so it is advisable to bring a couple of light sweaters as well.
 For the tourist intending to hike or climb on the mountains, you are advised to pack accordingly due to the alpine temperatures.

 Be captivated by its beauty and discover Uganda’s rich green countryside home to ten national parks home to lush flora and fauna.
-You will find and amazing array of birdlife, primates including the mighty mountain gorilla, aquatic life like hippos and crocodiles, lions on the open plains, chimpanzees and butterflies in the rainforest and many tree species; a wonderful sight to experience amongst the rich mosaic of tribes and cultures.
+You will find and amazing array of bird life, primates including the mighty mountain gorilla, aquatic life like hippos and crocodiles, lions on the open plains, chimpanzees and butterflies in the rain forest and many tree species; a wonderful sight to experience among the rich mosaic of tribes and cultures.